hubertrykala93/hubertrykala93/README.md

 <h1 align="left">Hi 👋 I'm Hubert Rykała.</h1>
 <h3 align="left">I am a self-taught, passionate, rapidly developing person.
 I love to learn new practices and technologies related with Python.
 I absorb new knowledge very quickly and with huge enthusiasm.
-I have learnt coding very actively and regularly in Python since May 2021.</h3>
+I have learnt coding very actively and regularly in Python.</h3>

 - 🔭 I’m currently working on **developing passions and skills in programming in Python language.**

-- 🌱 I’m currently learning **coding in Python, building web applications, data analysis and machine learning algorithms.**
+- 🌱 I’m currently learning **coding in Python, building web applications and data analysis.**

-- 🤝 I’m looking for help with **commercial development opportunities as a Python Intern, Junior Python Developer or a Junior Back-end Developer at a company located in Poland.**
+- 🤝 I’m looking for help with **commercial development opportunities as a Python Intern, Junior Python Developer or a Junior Backend Developer at a company located in Poland.**

 - 📫 How to reach me **hubert.rykala@gmail.com**